 What Does Stacy Keibler Look Like Now?

-She may have turned the big 4-0 in October 2019, but she’s still just as beautiful as ever.
+She may have turned the big 4-0 pretty recently, but she's still just as beautiful as ever.

 Keibler proved age is nothing but a number when she inducted Torrie Wilson into the WWE Hall of Fame in 2019 in New York City.
 To be honest, the two looked better in their 40s than some of the WWE's Divas in the ring today look.

-After wrestling, Keibler immediately appeared on ABC’s “Dancing With the Stars” in 2006.
+After wrestling, Keibler immediately appeared on ABC's "Dancing With the Stars" in 2006.
 She finished in third place.
 The blonde-haired dazzler then began acting.
-She earned small roles in TV shows like How I Met Your Mother, Psych, George Lopez and Blue Mountain State.
+She earned small roles in TV shows like What About Brian, How I Met Your Mother, Psych, George Lopez and Blue Mountain State.
+In 2013, she hosted a Lifetime show called Supermarket Superstar.

 Since then, she launched a lifestyle blog that failed to gain much of a following.
 She found herself entrenched in drama in 2016 when her husband Jared Pobre sued NFL quarterback Cam Newton, accusing him of damaging his $11 million Beverly Hills home that Newton had leased.